btc-vision/OP_NET/blockchain/PSBT_TRADING.md

 #### 1. Seller Initiates the Transaction

 - The seller sends a transaction to the PSBT management smart contract, depositing their tokens (e.g., 50,000 TOKENS).
 - This transaction is confirmed on the blockchain, locking the seller's tokens within the contract.
-This transaction include a dummy UTXO which prevent front-running attacks.
+This transaction include a dummy UTXO which prevent front-running/double-spent attacks.

 #### 2. Seller Creates a PSBT